AndrewRathbun/iTired/README.md

 ----------
 There's two ways:
 1. Click on the "file" menu option and click the "open" option on the dropdown.
 Select a file from the file explorer.
-1. Manually enter the byte data in the textbox at the top and press the "GO!" button.
+2. Manually enter the byte data in the textbox at the top.

-Note: You can modify your root directory entry in the textbox even if you loaded the data from a file.
-Just make sure to press the "GO!" button to confirm your changes.
+The information fields automatically update when the textbox is updated.

 Notes
 -----